andytolle/benchmark-itw-v1-plan/README.md

 While most benchmarks tell you if a model is "academically smart" in a lab, they don't predict its success on solving your real world business process.
 To bridge this critical gap, we propose **ITW (In The Wild) v1**, a benchmark designed to simulate the actual challenges of business automation.

-The fundamental goal of ITW is to shift the evaluation focus from "How intelligent is this model?" to "How effective and reliable is this model for my specific task?"
-It achieves this by providing clear, actionable diagnostics on how a model will behave when deployed, focusing on three key areas:
+The fundamental goal of ITW is to shift the evaluation focus from "How intelligent is this model?" to "How effective can I use this model's intelligence to automate a practical bunsiness process?"
+It achieves this by providing clear, actionable diagnostics on how a model will behave when deployed in real word tasks, focusing on three key areas:

 1.  **Measures the True Cost of Quantization:** ITW is built to evaluate local quantized versions of models against their full-precision counterparts.
 This allows users to finally see the true performance cost of quantization on their own machines, balancing the delicate blend of speed, cost, and task-solving ability.